tmux/tmux/.github/README.md

 clarifications on the mailing list if you're thinking of working on these or need further information.

-Please read the CONTRIBUTING file before opening an issue.
+Please read [this document](Contributing.md) before opening an issue.

 ## Documentation